• Mumbai, India

 Can autistic child improve eye contact?, Practice in Familiar Settings

-You can begin practising eye contact in familiar and comfortable settings before gradually introducing it in new or challenging environments.
+You can begin practicing eye contact in familiar and comfortable settings before gradually introducing it in new or challenging environments.
 This approach helps individuals generalize the skill across different situations.

 You can do it with family or close friends.
-Involve the child in practising eye contact during casual conversations at the dinner table while asking for something.
+Involve the child in practicing eye contact during casual conversations at the dinner table while asking for something.

 A friend’s place or home is the best familiar setting to practice it.
-Go slow and then gradually start practicing it in more challenging settings like talking to a cashier in a departmental store.
+Go slow and then gradually start practicing it in more challenging settings, like talking to a cashier in a department store.

 how to improve eye contact in 2 year old, Individualized Approaches